 A landmark decision: Some large churches have scores of identical pews—one after the other—making it challenging at times to find your way back to your seat.
 A purse can serve as a marker.

 These are compelling arguments for both sides of the debate, but is the reasoning baseless?
-Is there really a clear and present danger or is it our own delusions and?
+Is there really a clear and present danger or is it our own delusions and excessive suspicion of others that drives our decision?
 Is there a credible threat?

 My childhood parish in Hialeah, Florida is not a tourist attraction.
 Everyone was familiar.
 My mother always left her pocketbook behind and there never was an incident.
 I switched parishes after getting married and my wife’s handbag has never been bothered either.
 But it does happen, and it shouldn’t be a surprise.
 Thieves look for soft targets.
 They go to places where people feel safe and drop their guard; coffee shops, hair salons, supermarkets, parking lots, funeral homes and yes, churches.